Python return Statement

 <class 'tuple'>

-Python return statement with finally block
+Python return Statement with finally block

-When return statement is executed inside a try-except block, the finally block code is executed first before returning the value to the caller.
+When the return statement is executed inside a try-except block, the finally block code is executed first before returning the value to the caller.

 def hello():